apadalko/SupremeRestKit/README.md

     }
 }
 ```
-So you will parse it as another article object .
+So you will parse it as another article object.
 But unfortunately it will be another Article object instance .
 SupremeRestKit solve this problem:
 ```objc
 SRKClient * client = [[SRKClient alloc] initWithBaseURL:[NSURL URLWithString:@"https://api.awesomeapp.com/v1"]];
 [client makeRequest: